 To help ensure we continue to grow responsibly, Bank of America has established internal governance policies to improve transparency in our products and business practices, while helping clients access the capital they need to achieve their goals.
 Whether it is helping a family buy their first home and invest for the future or helping companies access the resources they need to grow their business Bank of America is implementing responsible growth on a truly global scale.

 Here’s how we’ve grown responsibly by investing in our business:

-- We’ve grown our loans to businesses by 12% year over year and increased first mortgage lending by 13% year over year while continuing to promote sustainable homeownership in all our originations activities.
+- We’ve grown our loans to businesses by 12% year over year, and we’ve increased mortgages with existing Bank of America clients by 13% year over year due in large to a simplified and more transparent mortgage process.

 - We’ve made financial education and empowerment a priority because we believe in giving families all the tools they need to make confident financial decisions.
 Through our partnership with non-profit Khan Academy, we’ve developed Better Money Habits® – a free online financial education resource that pairs Khan Academy’s expertise in online learning with the financial know-how of Bank of America to deliver simple, easy to understand information on a wide range of personal finance topics.

 - We’ve become a leader in one of the world’s fasting growing sectors, clean energy financing, through our $125 billion environmental business initiative and underwriting green bonds.
 Since 2007, we have provided more than $62 billion in financing for low-carbon activities like energy efficiency and sustainable transportation projects.